canonical/ubuntu-packaging-guide/getting-set-up.rst

 password, then click the link to confirm that the key is yours.`

 Launchpad encrypts the email, using your public key, so that it can be sure that the key is yours.
-If your email software doesn't support OpenPGP encryption, copy the encrypted email's contents, type ``gpg`` in your terminal, then paste the email contents into your terminal window.
+If your email software does not support OpenPGP encryption, copy the encrypted email's contents, type ``gpg`` in your terminal, then paste the email contents into your terminal window.